 - The DMA operates independently of the CPU. - The DMA has six channels.
-The DMA can keep track of the contexts of six independent block transfers. - The DMA has higher priority than the CPU for both internal and external accesses. - Each channel has independently programmable priorities. - Each channel's source and destination address registers can have configurable indexes through memory on each read and write transfer, respectively.
+The DMA can keep track of the contexts of six independent block transfers. - The DMA has higher priority than the CPU for both internal and external accesses. - · Each channel has independently programmable priorities. - Each channel's source and destination address registers can have configurable indexes through memory on each read and write transfer, respectively.
 The address may remain constant, be post-incremented, be post-decremented, or be adjusted by a programmable value. - Each read or write internal transfer may be initialized by selected events. - On completion of a half- or entire-block transfer, each DMA channel may send an interrupt to the CPU. - The DMA can perform double-word internal transfers (a 32-bit transfer of two 16-bit words).

-3.8.2 DMA External Access
+3.12.2 DMA External Access

-The 5410A DMA supports external accesses to extended program, extended data, and extended I/O memory.
+The DMA supports external accesses to data, I/O, and extended program memory.
 These overlay pages are only visible to the DMA controller.
 A maximum of two DMA channels can be used for external memory accesses.
-The DMA external accesses require a minimum of 8 cycles for external writes and a minimum of 11 cycles for external reads assuming the XIO02 is in consecutive mode ($\overline{\text{CONSEC}} = 1$), wait state is set to two, and CLKOUT is not divided (DIVFCT = 00).
+The DMA external accesses require a minimum of 8 cycles for external writes and a minimum of 11 cycles for external reads assuming the XIO02 is in consecutive mode (CONSEC = 1), wait state is set to two, and CLKOUT is not divided (DIVFCT = 00).